interma/interma.github.io/example.md

 permalink: /example/
 ---

-# This is a md example
+# This is a brief md introduction

 ## font

 **bold**
 *italic*
 ~~strike~~

 > qoute text

 ## list and todo